jshuadvd/hacks-n-notes/training.md

 ### HTTP Request Headers
-- the Referer is the website where the req comes from
+- the Referrer is the website where the req comes from.
+This can leak GET querystring.
 - don't trust user-agent